-Software and App Design III CTE TBD AZ10151 Grades: 11-12 Credit: 1.0 Site: CG, VG Program Fee: \$40 (Collected at registration) Prerequisite: Software & App Design II
+Software and App Design III CTE TBD AZ10151 Grades: 11-12 Credit: 1.0 Site: CG, VG Program Fee: \$40 (Collected at registration) Prerequisite: Software & App Design II This course builds upon the skills learned in Software and App Design I

 This course builds upon the skills learned in Software and App Design II and applies them to various coding projects.
 Students will perform operations in more complex ways and learn additional programming languages retrieving, storing, or sending electronic information in industry and commerce.
 Students learn to create efficient algorithms, use data structures, handle errors, and practice version control.
 Throughout the school year, they will design, develop, and implement programs.
 Students also develop an understanding of organizational culture, adhere to workplace laws and ethics, and apply financial knowledge for organizational profitability and viability.
-Duration: 1 year